Advertisement

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 If diagnosed early, though, the survival rate for prostate cancer is high.
 So what should you be on the lookout for?
-Urologist Christopher Weight, MD, says most people with prostate cancer don’t have any signs or symptoms, but there are some changes you may notice that you should bring up with your doctor.
+Urologist Christopher Weight, MD, says most men with prostate cancer don’t have any signs or symptoms, but there are some changes you may notice that you should bring up with your doctor.

 Early-stage prostate cancer rarely causes symptoms — but as the disease progresses, you may experience certain warning signs.
 Knowing the signs of prostate cancer will help you keep an eye out for any concerning changes to your health.